 SELECTIVE FAST

 This type of fast involves removing certain elements from your diet.
-One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, and bread from your diet and consume water and juice for fluids and fruits and vegetables for food.
+One example of a selective fast is the Daniel Fast, during which meat, sweets, and bread are removed from your diet, while you consume water & juice for fluids and fruits & vegetables for food.

 COMPLETE FAST

 In this type of fast, you drink only liquids, typically water, with light juices as an option.
 It is typically a longer fast (3-day or 7-day).
-We don't recommend implementing a complete fast for 21 days, but you might want to engage in one at some point during that time.
+We don't recommend implementing a complete fast for lengthy seasons like Lent, but you might want to engage in one or more at some point during that time.

 PARTIAL FAST

 This fast is sometimes called the “Jewish Fast” and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.
-This could be implemented over the 21 days (skipping one meal each day for 21 days) or might be implemented on certain days each week over the 21-day time period.
+This could be implemented daily for a period of time, or as a pattern followed on certain days of the week.
+It can be a regular practice, or one undertaken for a special season like Lent.

 SOUL FAST

 The timing of your fast is not as important as the strength of your focus on God as you fast.
-Seek the Lord about how you might implement a type of fast to accompany you on this 21-day spiritual journey.
+Seek the Lord about how you might implement a type of fast, whether regularly or as part of a special season like Lent.

 Across the pages of Scripture, we see clear priority given to the consistent assembling of God’s people.
 We also find a recurring theme of dispersement or sending.
 In each case, we find God emphasizing our proximity to others as vital.